In this post:

-This FTC Yelp decision is a big deal – for both Yelp and small business owners.
+This FTC’s Yelp decision is a big deal – for both Yelp and small business owners.
 For years, there’s been rampant speculation that Yelp was a pay-to-play platform.
 A group of entrepreneurs even launched a class action suit against the consumer review website.
-But Yelp prevailed in that legal kerfuffle, too, as the judges ultimately ruled that the website’s tactics amounted to “hard bargaining” – a perfectly legitimate business approach under U.S. law.
+But Yelp prevailed in that kerfuffle, too; the judges ultimately ruled that the website’s tactics amounted to “hard bargaining” – a perfectly legitimate business approach under U.S. law.

-You Can Still Get Damaging Reviews Removed From Yelp!
+You Can Still Mitigate The Effects Of Damaging Yelp Reviews

 Do these rulings mean there’s no way to successfully sue someone over a defamatory review posted on Yelp or another consumer review website?
 No. If a customer or competitor posts a false statement of fact about your business online, there may be grounds for a defamation, trade libel, or false light lawsuit – even if the negative review is anonymous.

-If someone has left a negative review on your Yelp page, and you’re interested in legal options, get in touch with Kelly / Warner.
-We’ve helped hundreds of businesses overcome issues related to bad online consumer reviews.
+If someone posts a negative review on a Yelp page, and you’re interested in legal options, get in touch with Kelly / Warner.
+We’ve helped hundreds of businesses overcome issues related to online consumer reviews.
 In many instances, we’re able to get the offending material removed.

-Get in touch today to learn more about your legal options regarding bad reviews on Yelp and other consumer review websites.
+Get in touch today to learn more about your legal options regarding defamatory reviews on Yelp and other consumer review websites.